Table Of Contents

 Buying any type of property is a laborious process, especially because it requires a significant amount of investment in terms of time and money to do so.
 You have to go through tons of paperwork and many other technical aspects of the purchase process.
-This is to ensure that what you are buying is legit and that there is no other illegality involved.

 Construction is another important aspect that requires you to be thorough.
 The type of materials used and how they are finished can not only impact your buying decision but also the future and the present value of a property.

 It is important that you dedicate enough time and resources to get the pre-purchase building inspection done properly.
 Otherwise, you might end up getting unpleasant surprises and thousands of dollars’ worth of repairs.

 The following areas are thoroughly inspected and analyzed during a typical apartment building inspection.
 This not only tells you how much a property is worth, but also gives you an estimate of how much it may cost to undertake repairs.

 Most home buyers think that when you are buying a house, a pre-purchase building inspection is all that is needed.
 However, buying an apartment or an apartment building is a bit more complex than buying a house.
 Most apartment buildings are strata-titled properties, and as such, a strata inspection report is also required.
 Before we get into how strata inspection reports work, it is important to know what exactly a strata-titled property is.

 A strata title is issued to owners of properties that have shared areas.
 This mostly includes multi-level apartments and portions that have some commonly shared or adjoining areas.

 When it comes to strata-titled properties the inspection is not restricted to the interior or the immediate exterior of a particular unit.
 It also covers the details of the entire apartment building.
 When you are buying such an apartment, a strata inspection report will provide you with the following details.

 - The building’s entire history and details of any existing defects

 - History of renovation works on the building